ilacorda/ilacorda/README.md

 - [Personal Blog](https://semanticreatures.com/)
 - [Academia.edu](https://ilariacorda.academia.edu/)

 Feel free to explore my GitHub repositories and connect with me on other platforms!
+I am keen to hear about potential collaborations and opportunities.